Program in Financial Market Regulation

 Financial markets are among the most important and dynamic systems in the world.
 Public and private regulators, financial services firms, law firms, and other organizations all play key roles in operating these systems effectively and ethically.

-Students pursuing the Faculty-Initiated Interdisciplinary Major and a minor study four areas:
+Students pursuing the Interdisciplinary Studies major or minor study four areas:

 - The business of financial markets